jupyter-widgets/ipywidgets/docs/source/dev_release.md

 ### JupyterLab

-Edit the package.json to have jupyter-js-widgets point to the correct version.
+Edit the package.json to have jupyter-widgets-controls point to the correct version.

 ```
 npm version patch/minor/major